HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/customize_webengine_image.md

 ```

 !!! warning
-    Use `abort_container` only for truly critical failures.
+    Use `abort_container` only for critical failures.
 For non-critical issues, log a warning and allow the container to start.
-Overuse of `abort_container` may prevent legitimate startups and complicate troubleshooting.
+Overusing the function may prevent legitimate startups and complicate troubleshooting.

 ## Enabling the customized WebEngine image in DX Compose